avi-01/CodeforcesBOT_CLI/README.md

 # CodeforcesBOT_CLI

 ### CodeForcesBot features:-<br>
--Download all the sample test cases of codeforces contest problem and add them to its respective directory.<br>
+- Download all the sample test cases of codeforces contest problem and add them to its respective directory.
--Add a sol.cpp to each problem with a predifend template.<br>
+- Add a sol.cpp to each problem with a predifend template.
--You can run all the sample test cases of a problem on your code with one command.<br>
+- You can run all the sample test cases of a problem on your code with one command.<

 ## Requirements
 This application is coded in js language.
 You need node.js to run the code. <br>